 Summertime is here and so are the PEACHES!!
 There’s nothing like fresh peaches, and a local favorite is ECKERT’S FAMILY FARM.
 From peaches in the summer to pumpkins in the fall, Eckert’s provides us with the best of every harvest.

-I am totally a pie/cobbler person (as opposed to a cake person), so when fruit is in season, it’s a sign that I have to head to the farm and get some before they’re gone.
+I actually prefer pie over cake any day, so when fruit is in season, I head to the farm to get fresh picked right off the tree.
 I learned from my mom how to make pies and cobblers, but discovered a shortcut that I wanted to teach my daughter.
 She loves to cook, but is not into baking at all, so I enlisted her help (the best way to teach!) and got busy.
 I had purchased about a half-peck and allowed them to fully ripen for a couple of days, making them nice and juicy.

 With this many peaches, you don’t want to peel them…you lose too much of the fruit that way anyway.
 By dipping them into boiling hot water for only about a minute or two you can slice the skin off the top and the rest will just slide right off!